hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 your computer you don’t need to install it again.
 Anytime you want to use the package in a new R session you load it with the `library()` function.

+**When do I use** `::` ?

+If you have a package installed, you don’t necessarily have to load it in with `library()` to use it in your R session.
+Instead you can type the package name followed by `::` and use any functions in that package.
+This may be useful for some one-off functions using specifici package, however if you will be using packages a lot throughout your workflow you will want to load it in to your session.
+You should also use `::` in cases where you have multiple packages loaded that may have conflicting functions (e.g., `plot()` in Base R vs. `plot()` in the `terra` package).

 #### 4.2.1 Base R vs. The Tidyverse